 - AUC is always between 0 and 1.

-- ROC curve can be obtained plotting TPR on y-axis and TNR on x-axis.
+- ROC curve can be obtained by plotting TPR on the y-axis and TNR on the x-axis.

-- AUC gives accuracy of the proposed model.
+- AUC gives accuracy to the proposed model.